It’s no secret that content is time-consuming.

-Even if they do know content is important, too many marketers view it as a sprint rather than a marathon: thinking they can write 20 short, low-quality blog posts, slap them online, and call it “content marketing.”
-Unfortunately, this isn’t a recipe for anything other than a full-blown content disaster.
+Marketers who view content marketing as a sprint rather than a marathon think they can write 20 short, low-quality blog posts, slap them online, and call it done.

-In order for content to succeed online, you need to play the long game with your content marketing goals.
+For content to succeed – truly succeed, with the rankings, engaged readers, and conversions to prove it – you need to play the long game with your content marketing.

 Because of this, the winner of a footrace isn’t necessarily the best runner in the group.
-Put that same winner into a 10k and he’d likely burn out at the beginning, right?
+Put that same winner into a 10 km and he’d likely burn out at the beginning, right?
 I bet you see where I’m going with this.

 The same thing applies to content.